farmersedgeinc/yaml-crypt/README.md

 On MacOS, the paths mentioned start with `/usr/local/share` instead of `/usr/share`.

+Once helm-secrets is intalled and this is configured, helm-secrets will transparently decrypt any values files prefixed with `secret://` using yaml-crypt.

 ## Security Notes

 Yaml-crypt stores a cache of ciphertexts and plaintexts in the directory `.yamlcrypt.cache` at the root of the repo.
 This cache is obviously very sensitive, as it contains a mapping between encrypted and decrypted values!
 Yaml-crypt automatically adds the cache directory, and the suffixes for the _decrypted_ and _plain_ versions of files to the `.gitignore`, but it is still the user's responsibility to make sure to protect these files and make sure they never end up in git history!